JRDNVI/YE-Automation/README.md

 ## Overview
 The **Oakpark Yields & Efficiency Automation System** is a fully automated data ingestion and reporting framework designed to consolidate weekly supervisor production sheets into centralised Excel master workbooks.

-It eliminates manual data entry, ensures data consistency, and produces automated KPI dashboards, logs, and variance reports for operational visibility.
+It minimises manual data entry, ensures data consistency, and produces automated KPI dashboards, logs, and variance reports for operational visibility.

 The project is written entirely in **VBA (Visual Basic for Applications)** and designed to run safely within a controlled network environment (no external dependencies).